-- (1) The following documents are incorporated by reference under section 142M of the Act: - a) ISPM 4.
-Requirements for the establishment of pest free areas.
-Rome, IPPC, FAO. - b) ISPM 5.
+- (1) The following documents are incorporated by reference under section 142M of the Act: - a) ISPM 5.
 Glossary of phytosanitary terms.
-Rome, IPPC, FAO. - c) ISPM 7.
+Rome, IPPC, FAO. - b) ISPM 7.
 Phytosanitary certification system.
-Rome, IPPC, FAO. - d) ISPM 12.
+Rome, IPPC, FAO. - c) ISPM 12.
 Phytosanitary certificates.
-Rome, IPPC, FAO. - e) ISPM 23.
+Rome, IPPC, FAO. - d) ISPM 23.
 Guidelines for inspection.
-Rome, IPPC, FAO. - f) ISPM 26.
-Establishment of pest free areas for fruit flies (Tephritidae).
-Rome, IPPC, FAO. - g) ISPM 31.
+Rome, IPPC, FAO. - e) ISPM 31.
 Methodologies for sampling of consignments.
-Rome, IPPC, FAO. - h) MPI Biosecurity Organisms Register for Imported Commodities (BORIC).
-Wellington, MPI. - MPI Schedule of Regulated (Quarantine) Weed Seeds.
+Rome, IPPC, FAO. - f) MPI Biosecurity Organisms Register for Imported Commodities (BORIC).
+Wellington, MPI. - g) MPI Schedule of Regulated (Quarantine) Weed Seeds.
 Wellington, MPI. - (2) Under section 142O(3) of the Act it is declared that section 142O(1) does not apply, that is, a notice under section 142O(2) of the Act is not required to be published before material that amends or replaces any material incorporated by reference has legal effect as part of those documents.